Swim, snorkel & dive with Seals in Cornwall

 We do have a range of popular sized quality wetsuits for hire as well as masks, fins and snorkels; £20 per person per day.
 Any hire equipment must be pre-booked at least 48 hours prior to departure.
 We do not have any gear hire facility at the launch site.

-Generally we are at sea all day, however, there are a couple of coves that we can pull in for a comfort break and snacks.
+Generally we are at sea for the duration of the trip, however, there are a couple of coves that we can pull in for a comfort break and snacks.
 Depending on the tides you may have to wade/swim ashore.

 The sea is vast with an endless flushing mechanism!
 For the girls it is also relatively easy to pee over the side, from the ladder or please advise if you prefer I can bring a portable loo.